Gabion Baskets

 Soil/Rock Conditions

-Foundation must be prepared to design grade.
-Soft soils may require geotextile separation or ground improvement.
+Foundation must be cut to design grade and proof-rolled.
+Soft compressible subgrades may require geotextile separation, working platform, or ground improvement before basket placement.

 Groundwater